drewJfed/drewJfed/README.md

 # Hello, I'm Drew Federspiel 👋
- I am an Electrical and Computer Engineering student studying at the University of Colorado Boulder.
+ I am an Electrical and Computer Engineering student studying at the University of Colorado Boulder in the class of 2027.

  ![CU Boulder](https://cubuffs.com/images/2004/3/15/NRJOTKEWMFPEKJK.20040315193610.jpg)

 <!--
 **drewJfed/drewJfed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.